chenzhe142/front-end-engineer-interview-questions/README.md

 - [w3.org - How people with disabilities use the web](https://www.w3.org/WAI/intro/people-use-web/Overview.html)
 - [Smashing magazine - web accessibility with accessibility API](https://www.smashingmagazine.com/2015/03/web-accessibility-with-accessibility-api/)

+### - explain semantic markup
+Semantic HTML or semantic markup is HTML that introduces meaning to the web page rather than just presentation.

+By adding semantic tags to your document, you provide additional information about the document, which aids in communications.

 ### - web accessibility: how to make `<a>` tag accessible?
 ### - what are the commonly used attributes in order to make tags accessible?
 ### - what is `iframe`?
 ### - can you nest `<a>`?
 ### - what's new in HTML5?
 ### - how to use data attributes?
+### - What is Doctype & why its important?
+### - What are meta tags?

 ## css
 ### - what CSS preprocessor do you use?
 Pros and cons?